Professional Learning Communities

-To support Clark’s commitment to student learning and faculty development, and to expand the community of learners to faculty and staff participants, the TLC is facilitating dynamic, focused learning communities called “Professional Learning Communities” in which interested faculty and professional staff can learn and grow together.
+To support Clark’s commitment to student learning and faculty development, and to expand the community of learners to faculty and staff participants, the TLC encourages focused learning communities in which interested faculty and professional staff can learn and grow together.

 Description and Purpose

-“Professional Learning Communities” are cross-disciplinary groups of 15 faculty and professional staff engaged in a fulfilling nine-month-long program designed to enhance teaching, learning, student success and retention.
+Faculty Learning Communities are cross-disciplinary groups of up to 15 faculty and professional staff engaged in a fulfilling nine-month-long program designed to enhance teaching, learning, student success and retention.

-Evidence shows that learning circles, like our Professional Learning Communities, increase college employee interest in teaching and learning and provide safety and support for college employees to investigate, attempt, assess, and adopt new (to them) methods in their classes, programs and services.
+Evidence shows that learning circles, like our Professional Learning Communities, increase college employee interest in teaching and learning while providing safety and support to investigate, attempt, assess, and adopt new methods in classes, programs and services.

-Learning communities provide a number of innovations to current faculty/staff development practices:
+Learning communities provide a number of innovations to current professional development practices:

 - Improve cross departmental collaboration.